 - Food Coloring: While the pistachio crumbs tint the batter light green, I added 1 *very teeny* drop of green food coloring to help brighten the green color.
 This is completely optional!

 - My recipe for cream cheese frosting will be enough to decorate your cake like I did in these photos.
 Minimal on the edges with more frosting inside and on top of the cake.
 Do you want more frosting?
-If so, use this amount of cream cheese frosting.
+If so, make the amount of cream cheese frosting included in my carrot cake recipe.

 - Here are my pistachio cupcakes!